Thinking about purchasing a Kiwibraai? Then contact us now and get your order in so you can start creating the magic.....

 contact us making sure you include relevant delivery details.
 We will get back to you, normally within 1 or 2 workings days, with a quote for freight.
 If at the that stage you wish to go ahead with the purchase just let us know and we will provide an invoice including bank details.
 Once payment has been received, products will be dispatched, normally with 2-3 working days.

-Our preferred method of payment is by internet banking however, we also accept credit card payments either face to face with credit card present or via PayPal.
-A credit card charge will incur a 3% surcharge while a PayPal payment will incur a 3.5% surcharge.
+Our preferred method of payment is by internet banking however, we can also accept credit card payments via PayPal.
+A PayPal payment will incur a 3.5% surcharge.

 Included with your Braai is a standard round flue, consisting of 2 x 1200mm lengths of Hi-temp sprayed stainless steel.